 Five tips on writing a round robin letter that triggers white-hot fury

-SMUG middle-class families can’t ruin this Christmas by popping round, but they can still pen round-robin letters concealed in cards like the IEDs of humblebragging.
+SMUG middle-class families have had a wonderful year and would like to ruin yours with round-robin letters concealed in cards like the IEDs of humblebragging.
 Follow these tips:

 Write CVs for everyone